Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Selenium.md

 into SpiraTeam you can enter any name you like for the filename as long as it's logical and memorable.

-- **Document Type** -- If using SpiraTeam (not SpiraTest) you can choose which document type the automated test script will be categorized under.
+- **Document Type** -- you can choose which document type the automated test script will be categorized under.

-- **Document Folder** -- If using SpiraTeam (not SpiraTest) you can choose which document folder the automated test script will be stored in.
+- **Document Folder** -- you can choose which document folder the automated test script will be stored in.

 - **Version** -- The version of the test script (1.0 is used if no value specified)